CargoSense/dart_sass/README.md

   ]
 ```

+> Note: if you are using esbuild (the default from Phoenix v1.6),
+> make sure you remove the `import "../css/app.css"` line at the
+> top of assets/js/app.js so `esbuild` stops generating css files.

-> Make sure the "assets" directory from priv/static is listed in the
+> Note: make sure the "assets" directory from priv/static is listed
-> :only option for Plug.Static in your endpoint file at,
+> in the :only option for Plug.Static in your endpoint file at,
 > for instance `lib/my_app_web/endpoint.ex`.

 For development, we want to enable watch mode.
 So find the `watchers`